pyminihack/pyhack-manual/pyhack-camp-manual_en.md

     - Until 30 minutes before breakfast and dinner
     - Do not leave your PC nor books when you don't use the room.
 - Some power cables available.
-- You can connet your PC to a large TV in the room.
+- You can connect your PC to a large TV in the room.
-    - 1 VGA cable is equipped.
+    - A VGA cable is available.
     - A HDMI cable is brought by organizers.
     - You may use it for presentation.
 - You may smoke in the room but modestly at the door or by the entrance hall.